That-Cool-Coder/mesothelae/README.md

 The documentation isn't hugely organised yet so just scroll down until you find the heading you want

+For testing the password to account `ADMIN` is `getSmartNow`.
+Please change this and remove this paragraph when account testing is no longer needed.

 ## Setup
 (only for linux server with apache2 - windows is too hard)